grafana/metrictank/community/CALL.md

-# Metrictank Public Community Call
+# Grafana Metrictank Public Community Call

 We host a public community call on the last Wednesday of every month at 16:00 (UTC).
-You can view the schedule of upcoming calls on the [community calendar][calendar], as well as other Metrictank related events.
+You can view the schedule of upcoming calls on the [community calendar][calendar], as well as other Grafana Metrictank related events.

 ## General Information